shaoweilin/shaoweilin.github.io/_posts/2020-09-18-conditional-relative-information-and-its-axiomatizations.md

 As described in our [previous post](https://shaoweilin.github.io/building-foundations-of-information-theory-on-relative-information/), we allow the total measures of $$P, Q$$ to be different from one, but we require their total measures to be the same.

-We start with an axiomatizations of conditional entropy with the hope of deriving axiomatizations of conditional relative entropy.
+We start with an axiomatizations of conditional entropy with the hope of deriving axiomatizations of conditional relative information.
 I like the following categorical view of conditional entropy [[B11]](#ref-B11).
 I've taken the liberty of rewriting it in our notations.

 Given a measured space $$(\Omega, \mathcal{B}, P)$$, a finite measurable function $$Y : \Omega \rightarrow S_Y$$ and a morphism $$f :S_Y \rightarrow S_X$$ between finite sets, let $$X = f \circ Y$$ and let $$P_Y, P_X$$ be the induced measures on $$S_Y, S_X$$.